hiveot/hub/core/authn/README.md

 ## Scope

-In-scope is to provide identity management for users on the local network.
+In-scope is to provide identity management for clients on the local network.
 Login to the authn service will provide tokens required to authorize access to Thing resources.

 ## Summary